liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

     Liferay Portal instance.

-6. Your remote Liferay Portal instance needs the Remote IDE Connector applicaiton installed; otherwise, Liferay IDE can't connect to it.
+6. Your remote Liferay Portal instance needs the Remote IDE Connector application installed; otherwise, Liferay IDE can't connect to it.
 If you haven't installed Liferay IDE Connector yet, click the *Remote IDE Connector* link in the wizard.
 If you already downloaded the Remote IDE Connector application and installed it to your remote portal, skip to the next step and